vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Design Bug Fix ][ button ] Fixed an issue where has-vk-color-primary-color was not applied to the outline of core buttons.

 1.26.3
 [ Design Bug Fix ] Add css for woocommerce plugin support [ Design Bug Fix ][ button ]Fixed the button text color to not become white when hovering under certain settings